FOCUS-Argo takes different road to skirt self-driving challenges

 Argo's main rivals focused initially on deploying robotaxis.
 Waymo, however, is now working on adapting its automated "driver" to commercial vehicles, including Class 8 trucks, Waymo Chief Executive John Krafcik said.

-Argo's plan is to provide automated driving systems that Ford will launch in late 2021 in three U.S. cities, likely using a compact shuttle based on the redesigned Ford Transit Connect.
+Argo's plan is to provide automated driving systems that Ford will use to launch services in late 2021 in three U.S. cities, likely using a compact shuttle based on the redesigned Ford Transit Connect.

 VW executives revealed to Reuters they expect to follow in 2022 or 2023 with a VW-designed all-electric vehicle, which could be deployed initially in the German automaker's Moia ride services business.